- HOME

 Wheat Harvesting & Our Future Vision

-In the spring of 2014, we successfully harvested beautiful crops of golden-brown wheat from the arid land that was once a vast barren desert.
+In the spring of 2014, we successfully harvested golden-brown wheat from the arid land that was once a vast barren desert.

 Sustainable Tourism